David Byrnes BL

 Property law

-He has advised or appeared in contentious and non-contentious property law matter to include landlord and tenant (including arbitration proceedings to acquire fee simple), conveyance, right of way and easements and disputes under the Multi-Unit Development Act.
+He has advised or appeared in contentious and non-contentious property law matter to include landlord and tenant (including statutory arbitration proceedings to acquire fee simple), conveyance, right of way and easements and disputes under the Multi-Unit Development Act.

 Planning & Environment Law